femtomc/Jaynes.jl/README.md

 </p>
 <br>

-_Walkman_ is a Cassette-based PPL.
+_Walkman_ is an PP framework which uses IR transformation to implement the core routines for modeling and inference.

 Currently, _Walkman_ supports a modeling DSL which is syntactically close (and semantically equivalent) to the dynamic DSL in [Gen](https://www.gen.dev/).
 Currently supported inference algorithms for this DSL:
 - [X] Importance sampling